srid/ema/README.md

 - CLI UX
   - [x] opts
   - [ ] logging
+    - Expose it to apps (inc/ helpers) in a simple way
 - [x] [deal with errors](https://github.com/srid/memoir/issues/1)
 - [x] How to serve non-generated files (css, img, etc.)
 - [ ] Publish Data.LVar to Hackage